-The Articles of Association of the Otto Benecke Stiftung e.
-V. were determined at a General Assembly 1 April 1976.
+Articles of Association of the Otto Benecke Stiftung (Foundation) e.
+V.

 Article 1 Name and Domicile